 9. Our effectiveness in combating slavery and human trafficking

 In order to assess the effectiveness of the measures taken by us we will be reviewing the following key performance indicators:

 - Actions taken to strengthen supply chain auditing and verification;

-- Steps taken to upskill our high risk suppliers; and
+- Steps taken to review and monitor our high-risk suppliers; and

 - Investigations undertaken into reports of modern slavery and remedial actions taken in response.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our organisation and our supply chain, we intend to roll out training to our staff on this.
 All staff will be encouraged to attend training in this area to better understand the risks and how we as an organisation are working to manage this.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending May 2019.